CallMeRouble/CallMeRouble/README.md

 _Most of the time just sitting and watching / offtab / <ins>drawing(in most cases cuz its artfight month ok..)</ins>, so feel free to c+h!_

-_ADDITION: If you have something to tell me, WHISPERRRR.
+_ADDITION 1: If you have something to tell me, WHISPERRRR.
 I RARELY read local chat.
 I appreciate those compliments you send to me!
 Don't be offended if I haven't responded, Im just not very talkative,,_
+_ADDITION 2: It's better to not rp with me or sum.
+Just sit near and continue doing your thing.

 ![Alt](https://images.steamusercontent.com/ugc/18166176229305577695/04BFAE0580230739902DF72AB2391C1924D9885F/)